shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 ### Knowledge of Web Experience Toolkit and GitHub.

 I am an active member of the Web Experience Toolkit (WET), including creating and fixing issues, making changes to the project, creating theme pages.
 I lead training sessions on a regular basis on the workings of WET and how to contribute to the Open Source community on Github.
-I have participated in events such as CodeFest where I presented a seminars on using Jekyll with Github and using Github’s gh-page branch.
+I have participated in events such as CodeFest where I presented seminars on using Jekyll with Github and using Github’s gh-page branch.
 Additionally, I have taken the following course on these subjects, and continue to keep my knowledge base up to date.

 * WET: Implementing the Standard on Web Interoperability
 * Web Experience Toolkit (WET): Migrating to WET and the Usability Theme